fewlinesco/node-web-libraries/packages/migration/README.md

 ### `config.json`

-To run `migration`, you need to create a `config.json` with the following data structure:
+To run `migration` as a cli, you need to create a `config.json` with the following data structure:

 ```ts
 {